Business leaders urge Congress to certify Biden win

 Much of the business community initially had a cordial relationship with Trump in the early days, coming to Washington for summits led by the president’s daughter, Ivanka Trump, and son-in-law Jared Kushner, and maneuvering to influence the Republican tax bill.
 They were pleased with some of Trump’s choices for top administration jobs, such as Gary Cohn as his first national economic adviser.

-But there was a significant rift after President Trump’s comments in Charlottesville on the protests by self-proclaimed white supremacists in the streets, and chief executives withdrew from his business council.
+But there was a significant rift after Trump’s comments in Charlottesville on the protests by self-proclaimed white supremacists in the streets, and chief executives withdrew from his business council.
 There was also considerable frustration with the White House for capping the state and local tax deduction as part of the tax bill.

 Trump has taken particular joy in having close ties with some business leaders such as Stephen Schwarzman, chief executive of the Blackstone Group.
 Schwarzman did not sign the letter, but the president and chief operating officer of his firm — Jonathan Gray — did.